ChrstphrHll/npc_gen/students/Maarika Oncith.md

 year: 3
 guild: Fiesn
 partyID: 94
+tags:
+- Dragonborn
+- Artificer
+- Protection
+- 3rd
+- Fiesn
 ---
 # Maarika Oncith
 ---
 ### Description
 - 3rd year Dragonborn Artificer in Fiesn
-- 4 curled horns, Blue eyes, and red skin
+- 4 curled horns, Deep Blue eyes, and red skin
 - Is Tractable and Naughty, and has Community as their ideal

 ### Organizations